MarcJose/shell/README.md

 iex "& { $(irm https://raw.githubusercontent.com/MarcJose/shell/main/windows/custom.ps1) } -Force"
 ```

-If you want to enable certain servicesi n WSL on boot you can execute this as administrator:
+If you want to enable certain services in WSL on boot you can execute this as administrator:

 ```powershell
 # Cron